xpol/lua-rapidjson/API.md

 ### Error

-* When passed filename is not (convertable to) string.
+* When passed filename is not (convertible to) string.
 * When passed option is not table, nil or none.